dmaccormac/xmplaylist/README.md

 #### Format-XMPlaylist

-Formats a playlist item into a custom object with artist, title, link and timestamp.
+This function takes a playlist from Get-XMPlaylist and extracts artist, title, link, and timestamp for easier consumption.

-Example #1:
 ```powershell
 Get-XmPlaylist siriusxmhits1 | Format-XMPlaylist
 ```